dhruvparmar2310/ReactJS/README.md

 - [Explore What is BEM Methodology by its Official Site](https://en.bem.info/methodology/)

 ## CSS Module :
 CSS Module is a **CSS file** in which all classNames and animation names are scoped locally by default.
 CSS Modules are convienient for components that are placed in seperate files.
 The CSS inside a module is available only for the components that imported it.
 CSS Modules allows the scoping of CSS by automatically creating a unique classname of the format `[filename]\_[classname]\_\_[hash]`.
-It will not <code>clashes</code> if other components with simple `.css` files have same `className`.
+It will not **clashes** if other components with simple `.css` files have same `className`.

 ### How to create CSS Module file :
 Create CSS Module with `.module.css` extension.